G-Node/python-odml/doc/tutorial.rst

     <144>
     >>> s.append(p)

-As you can see, to append an element to another node always uses the ``append`` function.
+As you can see, the ``append`` function is always used to append an element to another node.
 A property can also contain multiple values::

     >>> p.append(135)